-I’ve been struggling with major depressionfor many years, yet did recover enough to return to the workplace after a nine year absence.
-Presently, life finds me again dealing with major depression, unemployed and now a new illness to tackle, an eating disorder.
+I’ve been struggling with major depression for many years, yet did recover enough to return to the workplace after a nine year absence.
+Presently, life finds me again dealing with major depression, coupled with chronic migraines and unemployed.

 Writing has always been my passion, and I’ve been journaling off and on since I was in my teen years, and faithfully during my depression years and even presently.